Why is body composition analysis an

 Assess patient frailty status and functional mobility risk

 The Segmental Lean Analysis (SLA) section can quickly assess a patient’s frailty status and functional mobility risk.
 By segmenting the body, areas of low lean mass can be identified and targeted for improvement, helping reduce risk of falls and/or injuries.
-The top bar of the SLA provides an objective measure of lean body mass, while the bottom bar incorporates an in-depth analysis into:
+The top bar of the SLA provides an objective measure of fat-free mass, while the bottom bar incorporates an in-depth analysis into: